 An applicant must meet Graduate School requirements plus the following program requirements to be considered for admission:

 - Applicant must present at least 30 credits in one or more areas of biological sciences and must show substantial evidence of scholarly potential.
 A master’s degree is not prerequisite for admission to the PhD program.

 - Other academic preparation: a year of general physics including at least one semester of laboratory; one year of general college chemistry with laboratory, plus at least one semester of organic chemistry with laboratory or biochemistry with laboratory; two courses in college mathematics chosen from among courses in calculus, biometry or statistics.

-- Submission of scores on the General Test of the Graduate Record Examination.
+- Optional submission of scores on the General Test of the Graduate Record Examination.

 - Acceptance by a faculty member in the program who will act as major professor (sponsor): see Major Professor as Advisor.

 - Three letters of recommendation from persons familiar with the applicant’s scholarship, research achievements and potential.